digipolisantwerp/correlation_aspnetcore/README.md

 ## Usage

-The correlation id is an identifier in the form of a guid that can be set on an http request by use of headers.
+The correlation header contains an identifier in the form of a guid that can be set on an http request by use of headers.
 The purpose is to track different requests that are related to each other when a request causes a chain of api calls.
-Together with the id a source property is available and can also be set.
+Together with the id a sourceId, sourceName, instanceName, instanceId, userId and ipAddress property is available and can also be set.

-When the Correlation middelware is used an **ICorrelationContext** object can be injected into a class by the dependency injection framework.
+When the Correlation middelware is used an **ICorrelationContext** object becomes available and can be injected into a class by the dependency injection framework.
 When the correlation context is requested in classes that are created after the CorrelationId middelware has executed, the context will contain all values needed to use in subsequent api calls.

-If the incomming request contains the correlation headers, those values are set on the context object.
+If the incoming request contains the correlation headers, those values are set on the context object.
-If the incomming request does not contain the correlation headers a new correlation id will be created and the source will be set to the value passed in the **UseCorrelationId** method in the **Startup** class.
+If the incoming request does not contain the correlation headers a new correlation id will be created and the other properties will be set using the **IApplicationContext**..

 To use the correlationId middelware two steps are needed.